US extends Russian sanctions to Sber, Alfa Bank, investment bans and Putin’s daughters

 The analysts and legal experts surveyed by Vedomosti daily want to have more details on what will qualify as “investment”.
 They believe that the decree, while in effect, could effectively block US companies that pulled out of Russia from resuming the operations.

-The announcement also pledged full blocking sanctions on “critical major Russian state-owned enterprises,” without specifying.
+The announcement also pledged full blocking sanctions on “critical major Russian state-owned enterprises”, without specifying.
 The Treasury is set to announce the names of these entities on April 6.

 In addition to previous personal sanctions on Russia's President Vladimir Putin, the US will also add to the SDN list Putin's two daughters, Foreign Minister Sergei Lavrov’s wife and daughter, and members of Russia’s Security Council including former President and Prime Minister of Russia Dmitry Medvedev and Prime Minister Mikhail Mishustin.